 Additionally, the significant racial and ethnic disparities that exist in obesity prevalence among U.S. children are pronounced in South Dakota’s diverse communities: Nearly nine percent of the state’s population is American Indian.*

 Thanks to support from the Robert Wood Johnson Foundation, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 In South Dakota we’re making it easier for kids to develop healthy habits.

-One hundred and eighty schools serving more than 67,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+More than 180 schools serving nearly 67,400 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 27 South Dakota schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Hear from school champions from just two of the many schools and districts we work with in South Dakota: Beresford School District, enrolled in the Healthy Schools Program since 2013, and Knollwood Heights Elementary School, enrolled since 2012.

 Watch how North Elementary School on Rosebud Reservation in Todd County, South Dakota is transforming school into a healthier place where students can achieve success